jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Tutorial_Part_1.md

 # Prisma Cloud API Tutorial - Part 1

-**Goal: Learn how to securely automate tasks with the Prisma Cloud API
+**Learn how to securely automate tasks with the Prisma Cloud API**

 ## Objectives:
-1. Utilize Hashicorp Vault, an open source Secrets Manager to securely store and retreive Access Keys
+1. Utilize Hashicorp Vault, an open source Secrets Manager to store and retreive Access Keys
-2. Create a bash script to securely automate interaction with the Prisma Cloud API
+2. Create a bash script to automate interaction with the Prisma Cloud API
 3. Utilize jq for processing and filtering JSON data retreived from Prisma Cloud

 ## Prerequisites: